Brushless DC electric motor: Background

 Brushed DC motors were invented in the 20th century and are still common.
 Brushless DC motors were made possible by the development of solid-state electronics in the 1960s.

 An electric motor develops torque by keeping the magnetic fields of the rotor (the rotating part of the machine) and the stator (the fixed part of the machine) misaligned.
 One or both sets of magnets are electromagnets, made of a coil of wire wound around an iron core.
 DC running through the wire winding creates the magnetic field, providing the power that runs the motor.
 The misalignment generates a torque that tries to realign the fields.
 As the rotor moves and the fields come into alignment, it is necessary to move either the rotor's or stator's field to maintain the misalignment and continue to generate torque and movement.
 The device that moves the fields based on the position of the rotor is called a commutator.

 Brush commutator

-In brushed motors this is done with a rotary switch on the motor's shaft called a commutator.
+In brushed motors, this is done with a rotary switch on the motor's shaft called a commutator.
 It consists of a rotating cylinder or disc divided into multiple metal contact segments on the rotor.
 The segments are connected to conductor windings on the rotor.
 Two or more stationary contacts called brushes, made of a soft conductor such as graphite, press against the commutator, making sliding electrical contact with successive segments as the rotor turns.
 The brushes selectively provide electric current to the windings.
 As the rotor rotates, the commutator selects different windings and the directional current is applied to a given winding such that the rotor's magnetic field remains misaligned with the stator and creates a torque in one direction.

-The brush commutator has disadvantages that has led to a decline in use of brushed motors.
+The brush commutator has disadvantages that have led to a decline in the use of brushed motors.
 These disadvantages are: